-Domestic Ph.D. students receive funding from the CTS program for their first year in the program in the form of employment as a Research Intern.
-No funding is available to international Ph.D. students.
+To the extent funds are available, domestic Ph.D. students receive funding from the CTS program for their first year in the program in the form of employment as a Graduate Research Assistant.
 By the end of the first year in the program, each Ph.D. student identifies a faculty mentor who will advise them and guide their research.
 The mentor funds the student, generally via employment in the mentor's laboratory.
+No CTS funding is available to international Ph.D. students, but the faculty mentor may be able to provide funding.
 All students are encouraged to apply for grants to support their research and are provided with training in preparing grant applications.

 Domestic Applicants (U.S. citizens and permanent residents):

 Note: All application materials, including letters of recommendation, must be received by the deadline for the application to be considered.
 (For questions, please contact CTSsupport@email.arizona.edu.)

 International applicants will not be considered for conditional admission by this program.